Rosnah Shirlin

-Rosnah Abdul Rashid Shirlin (born 10 July 1972) is a Malaysian politician who served as Special Advisor to the Minister of Health Khairy Jamaluddin from September 2021 to November 2022.
+Rosnah binti Abdul Rashid Shirlin (born 10 July 1972) is a Malaysian politician who served as Special Advisor to the Minister of Health Khairy Jamaluddin from September 2021 to November 2022.
 She served as Deputy Minister of Works from May 2013 to May 2018 and Deputy Minister of Health from April 2009 to May 2013 in the Barisan Nasional (BN) administration under former Prime Minister Najib Razak, Minister Fadillah Yusof and former Minister Liow Tiong Lai as well as Member of Parliament (MP) for Papar from March 2004 to May 2018.
 She is member and Supreme Council member of the United Malays National Organisation (UMNO), a component party of the BN coalition.
 She also served as Women Youth Chief of UMNO from March 2009 to October 2013.

 Personal life

 Rosnah was born on 10 July 1972 in Kota Belud, Sabah, Malaysia.
 Her father was an engineer while her mother was a housewife.
 Rosnah married Fadli Juanas on 11 July 2008.
 Rosnah and her family live in her hometown of Papar, Sabah.